List of Rock and Roll Hall of Fame inductees: Performers

 Note 1.
 These backing bands were inducted by a separate committee, and not by the ballot voting used for all other performer inductees.

 Note 2.
 This artist was later inducted into the Rock and Roll Hall of Fame after inducting someone else.

 Note 3.
 This artist was already a member of the Rock and Roll Hall of Fame when they inducted someone else.

 Note 4.
-In 2012, six additional bands and groups were inducted as performers by a special committee, due to the controversial nature of their band being excluded when their lead singer was inducted.
-"There was a lot of discussion about this," said Terry Stewart, a member of the nominating committee.
-"There had always been conversations about why the groups weren't included when the lead singers were inducted.
-Very honestly, nobody could really answer that question – it was so long ago...
-We decided we'd sit down as an organization and look at that.
-This is the result."
+Kenny Laguna was not initially listed among the members of Joan Jett & the Blackhearts who were inducted in 2015, but he spoke during their acceptance speech, and his name was later added to the band's plaque at the museum.

 Note 5.
 Dire Straits were the first artist in the hall's history to not have an official induction speaker.
 Band member John Illsley did the induction speech himself.

 Note 6.
 John Gustafson was originally included among the list of inducted members for Roxy Music; however, his name was dropped in the final list.

 Note 7.
 Although Pat Benatar is a solo artist, her husband, guitarist and primary musical partner Neil Giraldo was also included as part of her induction.

 Note 8.
 There was no induction speaker for the Spinners.
 Instead, New Edition performed a medley of three of their songs.

 Note 9.
 There was no induction speaker for Chubby Checker.
 Instead, Checker accepted his induction on June 27, 2025 at his concert in Des Plaines, Illinois.
 A video of his acceptance speech from the concert was shown at the 2025 induction ceremony.

-Early/musical influences
+Note 10.
+Although Billy Idol is a solo artist, his guitarist Steve Stevens was also included as part of his induction.

-Artists inducted into the early influences category were originally for those "whose music predated rock and roll but had an impact on the evolution of rock and roll and inspired rock's leading artists".
-Unlike the performers category, these inductees are selected by a committee.
-In 2023, the award was renamed from "Early influence" to "Musical influence".
+Musical influence